 A typical limoncello tasting in Sorrento

-Useful information for Sorrento
+Useful information about Sorrento

 Sorrento offers various services to its visitors thanks to a wide range of facilities to suit all budgets.
 In the city you will find various bed & breakfasts, luxury hotels, apartments, and guesthouses.

 The most accessible accommodation for budget travelers is located in the neighboring towns of Meta and Piano.
 In just 5 minutes you’ll be able to reach the center of Sorrento thanks to the Circumvesuviana line.
 Make sure to purchase the day ticket in order to save money.

 As for the other primary services, you will find 1 hospital, 3 health centers and several pharmacies in the city.
 Banks are also scattered around the center.